intel/virtual-storage-manager/INSTALL.md

 Otherwise you may get conflicts between yum packages when you install VSM.

 #Build RPM
 After you download the source code from github.
 The first step is to build VSM RPMs.
+If you already have VSM RPMs, please directly jump to [VSM RPM Install](#RPM_Install).

 ## Setup Yum Repo
 ###Step 1